 - Offer help and support from within your add-in, so customers don't have to leave feedback in AppSource reviews.

-Figure 4.
-A request to rate within an add-in next to a request to rate following a tutorial
+The following figure shows a request to rate within an add-in next to a request to rate following a tutorial.

 Create effective ad-supported apps and add-ins

 If you're creating ad-supported apps or add-ins, apply the following guidelines:

 - Consider user experience versus revenue.
 Many businesses do not accept ads and pay for the apps they use.
 Smaller businesses and individuals might be willing to install ad-supported apps or add-ins.

 - Ads should not obstruct content or functionality.
 Do not use ads that overlay content, pop up new windows, or push functionality off-screen on a 1024 x 768 pixel browser window size.

 - Differentiate ads from content and functionality.
 For example: